osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 **Note**: The @ symbol is a required prefix for this command. `{Filename}`, `{Command}` and `{Endpoint}` should be replaced by the corresponding filename, command, and endpoint.

-- If configuring multiple egress facets together,
+- To configure multiple egress facets together:

 ```bash
 curl -d "@StorageEgress.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration
 ```

-- If configuring schedules only,
+- To configure schedules only:

 ```bash
 curl -d "@Schedules.json" -H "Content-Type: application/json" -X POST http://localhost:5590/api/v1/configuration/storage/schedules